 About SRL

-SRL(Superconductivity Research Laboratory) is the R&D division of ISTEC, responsible for materials research and development activities necessary to realize the practical applications of superconducting technologies involving superconducting tapes and wires, electronic devices and power generation equipment.
+SRL (Superconductivity Research Laboratory) is the R&D division of ISTEC, responsible for research and development activities necessary to realize the practical applications of superconducting materials, in particular, high-temperature superconducting materials, including superconducting tapes and wires, electronic devices and their application systems.

 Director General's Statement